vdabravolski/sagemaker-keras-mms/README.md

 # sagemaker-keras-mms
-A sample project to show how to do inference of Keras models using Sagemaker Multi Model Server (MMS)
+A sample project to show to deploy pre-trained Keras model on Sagemaker Hosting using [Multi-Model Server](https://github.com/awslabs/multi-model-server/) and [Inference Toolkit](https://github.com/aws/sagemaker-inference-toolkit/)